joneslloyd/tft-team-builder/README.md

 # Team Fight Tactics (TFT) team builder by Mobalytics

-Team Fight Tactics (TFT) team builder is distributed as widget which you can easily install on your website.
+Welcome to the **Mobalytics Team Fight Tactics (TFT)** team builder embeddable widget.
+We went ahead and did all the heavy lifting to make it really easy for you to be able to install this awesome feature on your website!
+Even better is that we made it sync with the version that is currently running on https://app.mobalytics.gg/tft/set2/comp-builder and any updates to the data or the builder itself will automatically be applied to the widget that you have on your website!

 <p align="center" style="text-align: center">
   <img width="80%" height="auto" src="https://mobalyticshq.github.io/tft-team-builder/tft-mobalytics-team-builder.jpg" alt="Team Fight Tactics (TFT) team builder by Mobalytics">